Albertsofc/csPortfolio/README.md

 # Welcome to my csPortfolio!
 ### Here you will find lots of code!
-> These various projects were part of my Advanced Computer Science class, a class focused on the use of _data structures_**!
+> These various projects were part of my Advanced Computer Science class, a class focused on the use of **_data structures_**!
+The topics we've encountered so far include:
+-Chemotaxis
+-Arrays
+-CSS
+-HTML

 * WebPage [here](https://albertsofc.github.io/dogPage/dogPage3//)
 * Lightning [here](https://albertsofc.github.io/lightning2/)
 * Dice [here](https://albertsofc.github.io/dice3/)
 * Starfield [here](https://albertsofc.github.io/starfield5/)

-### This is the most interesting code I've written so far, found in my "Starfield" lab.
+> This is the most interesting code I've written so far, found in my "Starfield" lab.
 It makes a glitter-type particle (a star, in this case), and can easily be instantiated into an array.
 In my Starfield lab, I have around 400 of these guys.
 ```Java
 class NormalParticle implements Particle {
   double x, y, speed, angle;